kabisa/theguild.nl/drafts/k8s-workshop-in-a-box.md

 ## Why

 I wanted participants to have a real cluster to experiment with, but didn't want to ask everyone to install Minikube.
-It's heavy weight, can be a bit of a hassle to setup and I just didn't want people to have to mess with stuff life this.
+It's heavy weight, can be a bit of a hassle to setup and I just didn't want people to have to mess with stuff like this.
 Workshops should have a low as possible barrier to entry.

 To pull this off I used [Kind](https://kind.sigs.k8s.io/) (Kubernetes In Docker) + a bit of scripting and Unix magic! 💪